clanker-devco/clanker-sdk/README.md

 # Clanker SDK

-The official TypeScript SDK for deploying tokens on Base using Clanker.
+The official TypeScript SDK for deploying tokens using Clanker.

 ## Installation